 Help with a Reunion Committee

 If you would like to help plan reunion events for your class, you can join your class committee.
-Call the Homewood Alumni Relations Office at 410-516-5185, or email us at email@example.com.
+Call the Homewood Reunion and Homecoming team at the Central Office of Alumni Relations at 410-516-5185, or email us at email@example.com.